music video mailing-list

 - 1-2.
 How accurate is the data?

 This is difficult to answer, as it highly depends on the source used.
 As has been demonstrated time and time again, even "official" sources (like MTV or VH-1) can make errors and this has created a number of miscredits which are still to this date circulating over the internet.
-To fight this I have started keeping track of the sources used for all the information I gather.
-This allows me to double check conflicting data when they appear and to correct errors (ie. you will in some cases find notes saying 'sometimes miscredited to ___' those mean that the information was verified, usually through a person who worked on the concerned video).
+To fight this we are keeping track of the sources used for all the information gathered.
+This helps us double check conflicting data when they appear and correct errors.
 Please note that the existence of multiple versions for many videos also often help spread miscredits (which is why it is important to keep track of who works on which version).
 However, since more and more industry professionals are submitting their own credits, this should help fix the conflicts which still exist and make the data more reliable in the long run.

 - 1-3.
 How accurate are the dates?